Tattoodo/streaming-graphics-for-fb/README.md

     chrome.exe --app=http://localhost.studio42.dk:8080

-## Stuff
+## Coding style

-The project attempts to comply with the standardjs coding style, http://standardjs.com/.
+This codebase is making an honest attempt to follow the "standardjs" coding style for JavaScript, see http://standardjs.com/.